Linear Convergence of Comparison-based Step-size Adaptive Randomized Search via Stability of Markov Chains

 \section{Introduction}

-We consider the problem of minimizing an objective function $f: \R^{n} \mapsto \R$ where the search cost is defined as the number of calls to the function $f$.
+We consider the problem of minimizing an objective function $f: \R^{n} \to \R$ where the search cost is defined as the number of calls to the function $f$.
 We investigate \emph{comparison-based} search algorithms that use the $f$-values only through \emph{comparisons}.
 Because the $f$-values are totally ordered, from pair-wise comparisons a ranking of $f$-values can be derived and we can equivalently refer to our scenario as \emph{comparison-} or \emph{ranking-based}.
 In allusion to the term \emph{derivative-free optimization}, we might speak of \emph{function-value-free optimization} in this case.
-Well-known derivative-free methods are comparison-based algorithms, for instance the pattern search method by Hooke and Jeeves \cite{Hooke:Jeeves29} and the simplex method by Nelder and Mead \cite{NelderMead:65} and we believe that their success is to some extend due to their comparison-based property.
+Well-known derivative-free methods are comparison-based algorithms, for instance pattern searches methods \cite{Hooke:Jeeves29,torczon1997convergence,audet2002analysis} and the simplex method by Nelder and Mead \cite{NelderMead:65,mckinnon1998convergence} and we believe that their success is to some extent due to their comparison-based property.

 From the fact that the methods only use the comparison information follows invariance of the algorithms to composing the objective function (to the left) by a strictly increasing function $g: \R \to \R$.
 This invariance property provides robustness because an error on the objective function value--that can stem from various sources of noise--has an impact only if it changes the result of a comparison, i.e., if it changes the $f$-\emph{ordering} of the candidate solutions under consideration.
 This invariance provides robustness also in that very small or very large $f$-values can only have a limited impact.
 The invariance also facilitates predictability, because the sequence of solutions generated on $f$ and on $g\circ f$ are indistinguishable.
-At the same time it arguably makes convergence proofs harder to tackle, as one has a weaker control on the objective function decrease.
+Naturally, comparison-based algorithms have a wider range of applicability than derivative-free algorithms as they can be used in the absence of a numerical objective function value, for instance in the case where a user would provide relative preferences to the algorithm \cite{lewis1996rank}.
+At the same time, invariance to strictly increasing transformations arguably makes convergence proofs harder to tackle, as one has a weaker control on the objective function decrease.